barryosull/the-projectionist/README.md

 ## TODO
 - Remove projector loader (this is a big job, it's embedded deep into the code)
+    - Make ReferenceCollection contain actual projectors
+    - Use ReferenceCollection internally in projectionist
 - Move Event Player Strategies into their own adapter
 - Write tutorial for the adapters
 - Have a smarter projectionist that groups projectors by position, then plays events one by one to projectors if they're at the same position.
 One stream, multiple projectors.